 Political and Social Integration

-The formation of political parties in the UAE remains prohibited, with the argument that they were polarizing entities that would threaten the unity of the state and the cohesiveness of society.
-In the absence of political parties, the formation of societal consensus takes place through established patron-client networks.
+The formation of political parties in the UAE remains prohibited, with the argument that they are polarizing entities that would threaten the unity of the state and the cohesiveness of society.
+In the absence of political parties, the development of societal consensus takes place through established patron-client networks and the tribal structure.
 The UAE leadership is adamant that such existing arrangements are wholly sufficient to articulate societal interests.
-Any attempt to organize politically is immediately suffocated and stopped.

 Party system

-Interest groups, in the context of civil society, operate in various social arenas but have no impact on the governing system.
+A broad range of community organizations, interest groups and professional organizations are active in the UAE.
+However, their work is confined to social arenas and, therefore, cannot be considered as having any direct impact on the governing system.
 Overall, associational life remains weak, and the public space between the nuclear family and the state is sparsely populated.
-Engagement on social issues is encouraged, but any form of political association will be curtailed.
-Furthermore, any forms of public advocacy are strongly discouraged.
+While engagement on social issues is encouraged, any form of political association or public advocacy is strongly discouraged and subsequently curtailed.
+The result is that many social interests remain unrepresented.

 Interest groups